Rob Lockhart

-General Sir Rob McGregor MacDonald Lockhart KCB CIE MC (23 June 1893 – 11 September 1981) was a senior British Army officer during the World War II and later a leading member of the Scout Association.
-He served as the first Commander-in-Chief of the Indian Army upon India's independence.
+General Sir Robert McGregor MacDonald Lockhart KCB CIE MC (23 June 1893 – 11 September 1981) was a senior British Army officer during the Second World War and later the first Commander-in-Chief of the Indian Army upon India's independence.

+In retirement he was a leading member of the Scout Association.

 Family

 Lockhart was born in Ayrshire, Scotland.
 His mother was Florence Stuart Macgregor, while other ancestors included Bruces, Hamiltons, Cummings, Wallaces and Douglases.
-His brother, the writer R. H. Bruce Lockhart, claimed that "There is no drop of English blood in my veins."
+His brother, the diplomat and writer R. H. Bruce Lockhart, claimed that "There is no drop of English blood in my veins."
 Another brother, J. H. Bruce Lockhart, was headmaster of Sedbergh School, while his nephews Rab Bruce Lockhart and Logie Bruce Lockhart went on to become headmasters of Loretto and Gresham's.
 Another nephew, J. M. Bruce Lockhart, was an intelligence officer.
-He married Margaret Amy Campbell on 2 September 1918 in Mussorie, India.
-They had one daughter, Mary Mavora Lockhart, who was born in 1919 and a son, Norman Neil Campbell Lockhart, who was born in 1925.
-Norman Lockhart went on to serve in the Seaforth Highlanders in World War Two and the Malayan Emergency.
-The same regiment as the uncle he was named after and Rob Lockhart's favourite brother, Norman Douglas Steward Bruce Lockhart, who was killed at the Battle of Loos in 1915.